Brian Sterling-Vete: Author

 2010, March 12, Sterling published his first book, Mental Martial Arts.
 Mental Martial Arts is a system of intellectual life-combat skills which uses the same strategies and principles of the physical martial arts, such as Kung Fu.
 The book is published through MajorVision Ltd.

-2015, August 6, Sterling published the book Tuxedo Warriors. which is his autobiography and also the biography of author, music composer, actor, and cult film producer, Cliff Twemlow, between 1977 and Twemlow's death in 1993.
+2015, August 6, Sterling published the book Tuxedo Warriors which is his autobiography and also the biography of author, music composer, actor, and cult film producer, Cliff Twemlow, between 1977 and Twemlow's death in 1993.
 The book is published through MajorVision Ltd.

 2015, September, Sterling was published as a contributing author in the book, Get in Shape Fast, by Josh Simmons, through Sociaverse publishing.
-The publisher listed Sterling, who wrote chapter 3 of the book, as being one to the top 10 fitness experts in the USA selected to contribute.
+The publisher listed Sterling, who wrote chapter 3 of the book, as being one of the top 10 fitness experts in the USA selected to contribute.

-2016, 3 October, Sterling released the book: The 70 Second Difference.
-It is about exercise, fitness, and nutrition, and focuses heavily on the science of isometric exercise and functional isokinetic exercises. sessions.
+2016, 3 October, Sterling released the book: The 70-Second Difference.
+It is about exercise, fitness, and nutrition, and focuses heavily on the science of isometric exercise and functional isokinetic exercises.
 The book is published through MajorVision Ltd. and ISOfitness, and it is co-authored with bikini fitness bodybuilder competition winner, Helen Renee Wuorio.

 2017, 15 April, Sterling published the book: The ISO90 Course, which is a 90-day/12-week strength training/bodybuilding course based on the isometric exercise system.
 The book is published through MajorVision Ltd. and ISOfitness, and it is co-authored with Helen Renee Wuorio.

-2017, 18 April, Helen Renee Wuorio and Sterling co-authored the book: The Sixty Second Ass Workout.
+2017, 18 April, Helen Renee Wuorio and Sterling co-authored the book: The Sixty-Second Ass Workout.
 Primarily aimed at women, the book is about how to exercise the muscles of the buttocks using the isometric exercise system.
 The book is published through MajorVision Ltd. and ISOfitness.

 2017, 29 April, Sterling published the book: Fitness on the Move.
 It is about how to exercise without a gym or gym equipment, in particular while travelling as a passenger in a car, on a train, or on a plane.
 The exercises are based on the isometric system.
 The book is published through MajorVision Ltd. and ISOfitness, and it is co-authored with Helen Renee Wuorio.

 2017, 10 July, Sterling published the book: The Bullworker Bible.
 It is about the exercises, the history, function, and the correct use of the Bullworker exercise device as both an isometric, and isotonic exerciser.
 The book is published through MajorVision Ltd. and ISOfitness, and it is co-authored with Helen Renee Wuorio.